-Assembly236 and the AComHPR's Study Group on Freedom of Association and Assembly in Africa237 all make recommendations in this regard.
+Assembly236 and the AComHPR's Guidelines on Freedom of Association and Assembly in Africa237 all make recommendations in this regard.

-The Draft Guidelines on Freedom of Association and Assembly in Africa state, for example:
+The Guidelines on Freedom of Association and Assembly in Africa as adopted by the AComHPR in May 2017 state, for example:

-31. Any conditions imposed shall be communicated promptly in writing to the organizers of the event, along with an explanation of the rationale for the condition.
+89. Any conditions imposed shall be communicated promptly in writing to the organizers of the event, along with an explanation of the rationale for the condition.

-31.1.
+89.1.
 The law shall set out a clear procedure through which, prior to the imposition of such conditions, the authorities shall reach out to assembly organizers with their concerns in such a manner as to facilitate the sharing of information and the production of a mutually positive and agreed approach.
 Organizers shall not be compelled or coerced during this process.

-31.2.
+89.2.
 Where time allows, a procedure of administrative review shall be available in cases of conflict.

-31.3.
+89.3.
 Prompt recourse to an independent court shall be available to assembly organizers to challenge the decision of the authorities should they wish to do so.238